 Coach John Tokach joined the Desert Mountain softball program in 2018-2019 and serves as the Assistant Varsity Coach.
 He was the Assistant Varsity Coach at Chaparral from 2015-2018 before joining Desert Mountain.
 Coach works with the pitchers and outfielders, and also focuses on base-running and game situations.

-He has helped Coach Fredericks lead the 2023 and 2024 squads to back-to-back 5A State Championships.
+He has helped Coach Fredericks lead the 2023, 2024 and 2025 squads to three straight 5A State Championships.
 His favorite memory coaching at Desert Mountain was beating the odds and winning our first state championship in 2023.

 Coach Tokach has coached club travel softball for 40 years, starting with Buena High School in Sierra Vista in 1985.
 He started coaching in club travel ball in 1995 with the Sierra Vista Diamonds 10U team.
 He also coached club teams including the East Valley Pride and Desert Wolves.
 He currently helps coach the Athletics Mercado 2K13 travel ball team in Chandler, AZ.